PranavHegde99/RDS-AWS-Deploying/README.md

-Its an simple an appllication just for Deploying AWS(Amazon Web Service).
+Its an simple an appllication just for Deploying AWS(Amazon Web Service)